 It takes some ingenuity to make the finances work every year, but it helps when the hostess chooses some place close to her home so that we avoid buying a plane ticket for at least one person.
 My girlfriend in NYC would barely be able to find a plane ticket for $400, let alone afford a place to stay and buy food.
 But when we all pool our money, we’re able to do more and include everyone, even those who live far away.

 And because we’re such good friends, we have so much fun just sitting around, eating food, doing our nails, chatting and watching sappy chick flicks.
 We don’t really require high-end entertainment to have a good time, although we do try to plan at least one fun experience or fancy dinner out.
 My favorite part of the Vegas trip was going on a rollercoaster at the New York, New York casino and gorging on a buffet afterwards!
+A friend told me about this Casino bus charter she took when going to casino, it would have been nice to see the country in one of those but we were already having such a great time.

 Our trips have seen us through a bout of breast cancer (and chemo and surgery), a marriage, about 12 new babies (we have 24 kids between 5 of us!), breastfeeding (I can’t tell you how many sketchy NYC bathrooms I had to pump in) and 2 sets of twins (we were even pregnant with our twins at the same time, on one of our trips).